idea-lab/cst-blog/_posts/2018-09-28-processingIntro.md

 ```
 The three parts to drawing our rectangle are setting the background color, setting the rectange color, and drawing the rectangle with a specified size at specified coordinates.
 The `background` function accepts three comma seperated values for the background color in the format R,G,B (Red, Green, Blue).
 Each RGB value is limited to the range 0-255.
 Our input of (0, 0, 255) represents a blue color, since blue has the only and highest value.
-The `fill` function also uses the RGB format as an input, but this function tells our program to fill the next shape with the
+The `fill` function also uses the RGB format as an input, but this function tells our program to fill the next shape with the specified color.
-specified color.
 Finally we have the `rect` function to draw our rectangle.
-This function accepts 4 values: the x coordinate, the y coordinate, a width, and a height. **Important**: Processing does not use
+This function accepts 4 values: the x coordinate, the y coordinate, a width, and a height.
-the standard cartesian coordinate system.
+**Important**: Processing does not use the standard cartesian coordinate system.
 Instead, lower values correspond to a position closer to the top-left, and higher values correspond to a position closer to the bottom-right.
 Our input was (100, 100, 200, 150),
 so we are drawing a rectangle at (100, 100) with a width of 200px, and a height of 150px.
+*Side Note*: `background`, `fill`, and `rect` are pieces fo code called functions.
+Functions are pieces of code that take inputs and use them to execute multiple lines of other code.
+We will see that using these will help us write clean code and prevent unneccesary work.